chris-short/devopsish.com/content/post/100/index.md

 [kubectl tip of the day: wait like a boss](https://hackernoon.com/kubectl-tip-of-the-day-wait-like-a-boss-40a818c423ac): Meet the kubectl wait command and see it in action here.

-[Istio Routing Basics](https://medium.com/google-cloud/istio-routing-basics-14feab3c040e): When learning a new technology like Istio, it’s always a good idea to take a look at sample apps.
+[Istio Routing Basics](https://medium.com/google-cloud/istio-routing-basics-14feab3c040e): When learning a new technology like Istio, it's always a good idea to take a look at sample apps.

 [Using Kubernetes ConfigMap Resources for Dynamic Apps](https://medium.com/capital-one-tech/using-kubernetes-configmap-resources-for-dynamic-apps-9e23ef589121): "We decided to build a Golang application that would map part of its filesystem to a Kubernetes configmap resource."